What is cross-site scripting?

 Persistent XSS attack

-This is also known as Stored XSS and is an attack that happens when an application or a website's HTTPS responses have all been infected with malicious code.
-For example, the malware may be stored in the website's comment area, where it will be triggered as soon as someone clicks on the comment area.
+This is also known as Stored XSS and is an attack that happens when an application or a website’s web server responses have all been infected with malicious code.
+For example, the malware may be stored in the website’s comment area, where it will be triggered as soon as someone clicks on the comment area.

 Persistent XSS is quite harmful as the hacker has already inserted the malware on a website.
 The victim should not be tricked into clicking on a link.
 It is enough to use a random function on the web page that is infected with the malware for the attack to happen.